e-nichols/KU-ACM-Learning-React/README.md

 Example Code and Slides for ACM@KU's React Workshop.

 # Getting Set Up
-- Clone this repository to your computer in a location of your choosing.
+1. Clone this repository to your computer in a location of your choosing.
-- In order to run today's example code, you'll need to make sure you have Node.js and npm, Node's package manager, installed.
+2. In order to run today's example code, you'll need to make sure you have Node.js and npm, Node's package manager, installed.
 The current version of Node.js includes npm -- that means when you install Node, you automatically get npm installed, too.
 Woo!
   - [Link to Node JS Download Page](https://nodejs.org/en/download/)
-- Once you have Node set up on your computer, navigate into the root directory of this repo.
+3. Once you have Node set up on your computer, navigate into the root directory of this repo.
 You should see a file called package.json, along with this README and a few other directories.
-- From the command line, run `npm install`.
+4. From the command line, run `npm install`.
   - This will create a directory called "node_modules" which contains a bunch of dependencies we'll use today, including the React framework.
   -  This command may take a while to run -- there are lots of dependencies.
 When it completes, you should see a big tree structure illustrating all the modules you just installed.
-- After that, run `npm start` from the same directory.
+5. Now, run `npm start` from the same directory.
   - This should launch your browser to localhost:3000 and display a simple webpage titled "KU ACM: Learning React" with some extra stuff below that.
-- **(Side note: We are using a boilerplate React template called [Create React App](https://github.com/facebookincubator/create-react-app) that makes it super easy to get started.
-It includes a bunch of handy features that we'll talk about more later.)**
-- Bingo!
+6. Bingo!
 You have the basics steps completed.
 Feel free to check out the components folder, which is located in the "src" directory.
 It contains all the example components we'll talk about.
+The slides folder contains a PDF of the presentation slides.

+*(Side note: We are using a boilerplate React template called [Create React App](https://github.com/facebookincubator/create-react-app) that makes it super easy to get started.
+It includes a bunch of handy features that we'll talk about more later.)*

 # I'm Having Trouble Getting Node/npm installed, or I'm having trouble running "npm start"
-- First, and always, try doing a quick google search of the error message you got.
+1. First, and always, try doing a quick google search of the error message you got.
 Read the first few stack overflow posts and see if there are any quick fixes.
+2. Read the Create-React-App reference below.
+Do any of those topics help answer your question?
-- If you can't get things working, *come to the workshop early and we'll take a look at things.
+3. Still no luck? *come to the workshop early and we'll take a look at things.
 I will be LEEP 1420 starting at 5:30 PM*.

 # Generic Create-React-App Notes Are Below
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).